freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/create-a-form-element.english.md

 ## Instructions
 <section id='instructions'>
 Nest the existing input element inside a <code>form</code> element, and add the <code>action="/submit-cat-photo"</code> attribute to the form element.
-Nest the existing input element inside a form element, and add the action="/submit-cat-photo" attribute to the form element.
 </section>

 ## Tests